Vivek-04022001/documentation/docs/install/install-from-packages.md

 #### Python

 Installing Python is beyond the scope of this documentation.
-However, it is recommended to use a Python version manager, [`pyenv`](https://github.com/pyenv/pyenv) that allows you to install multiple versions of Python on your development environment without destroying your system's Python.
+However, it's recommended to use a Python version manager, [`pyenv`](https://github.com/pyenv/pyenv) that allows you to install multiple versions of Python on your development environment without destroying your system's Python.

 (install-prerequisites-cookiecutter-label)=